erasmus-without-paper/ewp-specs-api-discovery/README.md

 Server requirements
 -------------------

+Note, that this API doesn't currently follow rules of the *Authentication and Security* document (the one that most other APIs explicitly follow).
+It declares its own security requirements.

 In order to implement the Discovery API, you will need to:

  * Host the Discovery Manifest file (described below) somewhere on your